microsoft/verona/src/mlir/lowering.md

 reachability analysis, which should have been completed by the time the 1IR is ready to be converted in the 2IR.

-Literals are lowered as immutable objects of the specified concrete type, initialised with the literal value.
+Literals are immutable objects of the specified concrete type, initialised with the literal value.

 Example:
 ```